sf-wdi-44/schedule/README.md

 Class runs 9:15AM - 5PM daily.
 You are allotted 3 unexcused absences (3 tardies = 1 absence) before you will be asked to leave the program.

-<a href="homework.md">Homework</a> is assigned daily; we will occasionally ask you to submit via the <a href="https://docs.google.com/spreadsheets/d/1Phbzp7kwryUhv3C7con25LoUYU8yEoHw7K5-dLSvOnU/edit?usp=sharing">Project Submission Doc</a> for review.
+<a href="homework.md">Homework</a> is assigned daily; your instructors will occasionally ask you to submit via the <a href="https://docs.google.com/spreadsheets/d/1Phbzp7kwryUhv3C7con25LoUYU8yEoHw7K5-dLSvOnU/edit?usp=sharing">Project Submission Doc</a> for review.

+All class communication will happen in Slack, in the `wdi_sf_44_strictlybiz` channel.
+Please turn your notifications on!
+We encourage you to Slack your instructors and each other regularly for help.

-All curriculum-related communication will happen in Slack in the `wdi_sf_44_strictlybiz` channel (`wdi_sf_44_funnybiz` for everything else).
-This Slack channel will prompt you to fill out a <a href="https://goo.gl/forms/UPjmSkD0RBhNKgW32">Weekly Pulse Check</a> every Thursday morning – make sure your notifications are on!
-Use this Pulse Check to decide for yourself if you need to schedule a one-on-one with an instructor.
+Every Thursday morning, `wdi_sf_44_strictlybiz` will prompt you to fill out a <a href="https://goo.gl/forms/UPjmSkD0RBhNKgW32">Weekly Pulse Check</a> – use this Pulse Check to decide if you need to schedule a one-on-one with an instructor.

 Schedule one-on-ones with your instructors as needed, either via Slack or in person.
-We highly recommend you check in regularly with your instructors; keeping us updated on your progress will better equip us to support you throughout the 12 weeks.
+Keeping your instructors updated on your progress will better equip them to support you throughout the 12 weeks.
 Read past students' pro-tips <a href="pro-tips.md">here</a>.

 ## Important Links
 - <a href="https://github.com/SF-WDI-LABS/installfest">Installfest</a>